About the Data

 How to read Toronto’s shelter numbers, and where the data has limits

 The figures across BonQuery’s dashboards come from open data the City of Toronto publishes about its shelter system.
 This page explains what that data is, where it comes from, and the few places where careful reading changes the conclusion you should draw.
 These are notes about the data itself, not findings about Toronto’s shelter system; the findings are on the audit and dashboard pages.
-How these numbers are checked against the City’s own published figures is documented separately on the Emergency Occupancy Audit and Central Intake Audit pages.
+How these numbers are checked against the City’s own published figures is documented separately on the Daily Shelter Data Sources and Central Intake Audit pages.

 Where the data comes from